 Mac keyboard shortcut: Pressing Command Space is the standard keyboard shortcut to open Spotlight search. - Start typing

-No need to wait: You need not wait for all search results to load.
+No need to wait: You need not wait for all search results to load but can hit Enter as soon as Terminal is highlighted.

 To open Terminal from Mac Finder: